 5. How many times a week are lessons, and do I need a piano or keyboard at home?

 Lessons are once a week.
 Together we will select a day and time for your lessons.
 Piano students do need a way to practice their songs.
 Your teacher can assess your situation and guide you to a keyboard that's best for you.

 6. What is a Master Class?

 A Master Class is an hour session that includes all students.
 Parents are encouraged to come.
 Each student shares a piece of music that they are practicing or a recently completed song.
 The only way to conquer nerves is through practice.
 Poise and confidence in front of groups are built, bowing is practiced, public speaking is rehearsed through announcing one's song.
 Sometimes musical games are played or students may play in residential settings such as Lenoir.

 During the "Meet and Greet" the teacher and student discuss preferences in style and the best progressive curriculum.
 The teacher will steer you to a place where the music may be purchased.

 8. What does an adult do during a child's lesson?

 The adult and siblings may sit quietly with a book or electronic devices.
 If the student is very young, it is important that the adult pays attention to what is going on in the lesson so that the adult can help the child practice.

 10. How much do I have to practice?

 Lives are busy.
-The ideal is practicing 5 times a week, however sometimes this is unrealistic.
-Much is accomplished during each lesson.
+The ideal is practicing 5 times a week with each song played 3 times: 1) "oh, this is how this song goes", 2) fix mistakes, 3) it's better than yesterday.
+However sometimes this is unrealistic.
+Either way, much is accomplished during each lesson.
 Practicing ensures new songs; lack of practicing brings boredom because songs are assigned until they are mastered.